tommasoturchi/axai/README.md

 **Fabio Paternò** is Research Director at CNR-ISTI in Pisa (Italy).
 His research activity has mainly been carried out in the HCI field, with the goal to introduce computational support to improve usability, accessibility, and user experience for all in the various possible contexts of use by proposing relevant languages, models, design spaces, tools, and applications.

 **Simone Borsci** is an Associate Professor of Human Factors and Cognitive Ergonomics at the University of Twente (Netherlands).
-His research spans across Human factors and ergonomics, interaction with technology and artefacts, usability and accessibility studies, and user ex- perience analysis in ubiquitous computing contexts.
+His research spans across Human factors and ergonomics, interaction with technology and artefacts, usability and accessibility studies, and user experience analysis in ubiquitous computing contexts.

 **Alan Chamberlain** is a Senior Research Fellow at the University of Nottingham (United Kingdom).
 His research is based on Human-Computer Interaction, Ethnography, Action Research, Participatory Design, and User Engagement in order to develop networks of people who are able to involve themselves in the practices of innovation and design.